Rolls-Royce Olympus

 The Rolls-Royce Olympus (originally the Bristol B.E.10 Olympus) was the world's second two-spool axial-flow turbojet aircraft engine design, first run in May 1950 and preceded only by the Pratt & Whitney J57, first-run in January 1950.
 It is best known as the powerplant of the Avro Vulcan and later models in the Concorde SST.

 The design dates to a November 1946 proposal by Bristol Aeroplane Company for a jet-powered bomber, powered by four new engines which would be supplied by Bristol Aero Engines.
 Although their bomber design was ultimately cancelled in favour of the other V bombers, the engine design's use of twin-spool layout led to continued interest from the Air Ministry and continued development funding.
 The engine first ran in 1950 and quickly outperformed its design goals.

-Initially used in the Vulcan, later versions added reheat for use in the supersonic BAC TSR-2.
+The original 100 series engines, of roughly 10000 lbf thrust, were used in the Vulcan.
+To compete with the upcoming high-power Rolls-Royce Conway, a redesign resulted in the much more powerful 200 series.
+The later 300 series added reheat for use in the supersonic BAC TSR-2.
 Bristol Aero Engines merged with Armstrong Siddeley Motors in 1959 to form Bristol Siddeley Engines Limited (BSEL), which in turn was taken over by Rolls-Royce in 1966.
 Through this period the engine was further developed as the Rolls-Royce/Snecma Olympus 593 for Concorde.

 Versions of the engine were licensed to Curtiss-Wright in the US as the TJ-32 or J67 (military designation) and the TJ-38 'Zephyr', although none saw use.
 The Olympus was also developed with success as marine and industrial gas turbines, which were highly successful.
 As of 2018, the Olympus remains in service as both a marine and industrial gas turbine.